 Castro, a gay village, in San Francisco is the birthplace of America’s gay civil rights movement.
 It’s synonymous with Harvey Milk[/easyazon_link], one of the pioneers of the gay rights movement that is still alive today.

-Last summer, I had the chance to explore the stretch of the gay village from the Castro subway stop all the way up to the hill and on to Mission District where hundreds of interesting murals are all over the place.
+Last summer, I had the chance to explore the stretch of the gay village from the Castro subway stop all the way up to the hill and onto Mission District where hundreds of interesting murals are all over the place.

 Take the metro and get off at Castro, of course.

 As soon as you exit the subway, you’ll see a gigantic Pride flag waving like the world’s most fabulous flag of all!
 I just wish the flagpole was covered in glitter and feather boas!
 LOL…

 Across the street, you’ll see the Pink Triangle, a tribute to the known and unknown gay men who perished in Nazi Germany.